Key Insights

 What is dead stock?

-Put simply, dead stock is inventory that doesn’t sell and cannot be returned to the manufacturer: These products will likely not sell in the future because they’re expired, obsolete, out of season, or of lower quality.
-For example, let’s say you have a clothing business and sell coats during the winter months.
+Dead stock refers to inventory that hasn't sold and is unlikely to sell in the future.
+For example, let's say you have a clothing business and sell coats during the winter months.
 Come summer, any of those extra, unsold winter coats are now dead stock.
-Or perhaps you’re an office supply boutique: A tech product from last year that is no longer the most cutting-edge option is now considered dead stock.
+Or perhaps you're an office supply boutique: a tech product from last year that is no longer the most cutting-edge option is now considered dead stock.

 Ending up with dead stock can stem from over-ordering, placing orders based on instincts rather than data, or chasing fast-fading trends over quality items.
-However, even the most savvy retailers end up with dead stock sometimes—the trick is putting a strategy into place to reduce its likelihood.
-Let’s explore how you can minimize dead stock and what to do if you can’t avoid it.
+However, even the most savvy retailers end up with dead stock sometimes.
+The trick is putting a strategy into place to reduce its likelihood.

-If you have dead stock inventory, you have to put it somewhere, and that storage space—whether in a warehouse or the back of your store—could be used to shelf valuable bestsellers.
+If you have dead stock inventory, you have to put it somewhere, and that storage space, whether in a warehouse or the back of your store, could be used to shelve valuable bestsellers.
 The inventory also depreciates, and the longer it goes unsold, the more obsolete it becomes or, in some cases, the more likely it is to actually expire.
-There’s also an opportunity cost: By buying inventory that became dead stock, you missed out on the potential profit from an item that would have otherwise sold.
+There's also an opportunity cost: By buying inventory that became dead stock, you missed out on the potential profit from an item that would have otherwise sold.

 For example, let's say you sell home goods: